kirankumarmn21/nasscom-vsd-workshop/README.md

 The above block diagram shows the detailed design flow of ASIC.

 # DAY-2:
-### GOod floorplan vs bad floorplan and introduction to library cells:
+### Good floorplan vs bad floorplan and introduction to library cells:
   * Chip floorplanning considerations:
     * define Width and Height of the core and die